-Show off your photos with wallpapers, slideshows, and more - here's how
+Show off your best photos as contact photos, wallpapers, and slideshows

 - Launch the Photos app from your Home screen.

-- Tap the album you'd like to use for your contact's photo, such as the Faces album.
+- Tap the album you'd like to use for your contact's photo, such as the People album.

+- Tap on the photo you'd like to use to open it.

 Tap on the photo you'd like to use to open it.